MichaelCurrin/jekyll-actions-quickstart/README.md

 ## Remote setup

-Add this repo to your Github repos using the template or fork button.
+1. Add this repo to your Github repos using the template or fork button.
 You only need `master` branch.
 The `gh-pages` branch will get build from scratch.

-Follow the instructions in the tutorial page's _Add token_ section to add `JEKYLL_PAT` to the environment as Secret, so you have a Github Auth token created and added to your repo.
+2. Follow the instructions in the tutorial page's _Add token_ section to add `JEKYLL_PAT` to the environment as Secret, so you have a Github Auth token created and added to your repo.

-Save a file or push a commit then watch the site get built to Github Pages.
+3. Save a file or push a commit then watch the site get built to Github Pages.

-Check the _environment_ tab to see the status and the URL.
+4. Check the _environment_ tab to see the status and the URL.

-## Installation
+## Run locally

-> Local setup.
+### Installation

 1. Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/#package-management-systems).
-2. Install [Bundler](https://bundler.io) as a user gem.
+2. Install Bundler as a user gem.
     ```sh
     $ gem install bundler --user
     ```